 4) Buckle – Harnesses usually have either 1 or 2 buckles on the front of the waist belt.
 To ensure that they are properly fixed to the waist belt, the buckles are usually threaded twice.
 They are also positioned a bit off-center so that they don’t interfere with the rope.

-5) Gear Loops – These are attached to the sides of the belt and are designed to carry useful items such as carabiners, chalk bags, and so on.
+5) Gear Loops – These are attached to the belt sides and are designed to carry useful items such as carabiners, chalk bags, and so on.
 Some harnesses come with two gear loops, whereas others come with four loops.
 For outdoor use, harnesses with four gear loops are preferred.

 How to Pick the Best Rappelling Harness for You?